Do I have to file an income tax return this year?

 - These credits will give you significant income tax reductions if you work in Canada after

 - Carry forward RRSP (registered retirement savings plan) deductions to a future year

 To file an income tax return, a social insurance number (SIN) is usually required.
 If you do not have a SIN, you can still prepare an income tax return.
 In this case, before filing your return, you must obtain a tax identification number (TIN), which replaces the SIN.
 For the federal return, the procedure for obtaining a TIN is detailed on the Canada Revenue Agency site (Form T1261 E).
 For the provincial return, you do not need to apply for a TIN because a temporary number is automatically issued to individuals who do not have a SIN.

 It is important to keep all tax slips you receive from employers (RL-1 and T4 slips), Université Laval financial services (RL-8 and T2202A slips), and any other organization, even if you are not filing income tax returns this year.
 You will need them to complete these returns in the future.
 All residents are required to keep their income tax documents for six years.

 For more information, please visit the following websites:

 - Canada Revenue Agency

 - Series: International Students and Income Tax (video)

 It is time for the annual tax return and you don’t know where to start?

-This introductory conference for international students will help you understand the basics of our tax system as well as the tax credits and refunds that you can claim.
+This introductory conferences for international students will help you understand the basics of our tax system.

 Four ways to submit your income tax return